trinodb/trino/docs/src/main/sphinx/develop/connectors.rst

 look at the :doc:`example-http` and the Cassandra connector.
 If your underlying data source supports schemas, tables and columns, this interface should be straightforward to implement.
-If you are attempting to adapt something that is not a relational database (as the Example HTTP connector does), you may need to get creative about how you map your data source to Trino's schema, table, and column concepts.
+If you are attempting to adapt something that isn't a relational database, as the Example HTTP connector does, you may need to get creative about how you map your data source to Trino's schema, table, and column concepts.

 The connector metadata interface allows to also implement other connector features, like:

-* Schema management, that is creating, altering and dropping schemas, tables, table columns, views, and materialized views.
+* Schema management, which is creating, altering and dropping schemas, tables, table columns, views, and materialized views.
 * Support for table and column comments, and properties.
 * Schema, table and view authorization.
 * Executing :doc:`table-functions`.
-* Providing table statistics used by the CBO and collecting statistics during writes and when analyzing selected tables.
+* Providing table statistics used by the Cost Based Optimizer (CBO) and collecting statistics during writes and when analyzing selected tables.
-* Data modification, that is:
+* Data modification, which is:

   * inserting, updating, and deleting rows in tables,
   * refreshing materialized views,